 - Frozen peas - these are tossed in at the end of cooking the meat sauce and cook while the pie is in the oven.
 Not all cottage pie recipes include them, but it was how I grew up eating it.

 - Herbs - the recipe calls for fresh thyme and rosemary plus a couple of dried bay leaves.
-You can substitute for 1 tsp of dried herbs or any other fresh herbs you have.
+You can substitute for 1 teaspoon of dried herbs or any other fresh herbs you have.

 - Stock - I use homemade chicken bone broth whenever I make this as it is full of amazing nutrients.
 You can use any stock you like - be it store bought, homemade or from a stock cube.